shachafha/multimodal-decoding-and-the-brain/README.md

 ---

 ## 🔗 Original datasets
-- The code is based on Pereira et al. (2018) data base which can be found here [Lonk to dataset](https://osf.io/hmgv2)
+- The code is based on Pereira et al. (2018) data base which can be found here [Link to dataset](https://osf.io/hmgv2)

 ---